Valdes-Tresanco-MS/gmx_MMPBSA/examples/Protein_glycan/README.md

 ## Considerations
 In this case, a single trajectory (ST) approximation is followed, which means the receptor and glycan structures and trajectories will be obtained from that of the complex.
-To do so, an MD Structure+mass(db) file (`com.tpr`), an index file (`index.ndx`), a trajectory file (`com_traj.xtc`), and both the receptor and ligand group numbers in the index file (`1 26`) are needed.
+To do so, an MD Structure+mass(db) file (`com.tpr`), an index file (`index.ndx`), a trajectory file (`com_traj.xtc`), and both the receptor and ligand group numbers in the index file (`3 4`) are needed.
-The `mmpbsa.in` input file will contain all the parameters needed for the MM/PB(GB)SA calculation. **In this case, there is no need to define a .mol2 for the glycan**.
-10 frames are going to be used when performing the MM/PB(GB)SA calculation with the igb5 (GB-OBC2) model and a salt concentration = 0.15M.
+The `mmpbsa.in` input file will contain all the parameters needed for the MM/PB(GB)SA calculation.
+In thsi case, 10 frames are going to be used when performing the MM/PB(GB)SA calculation with the igb5 (GB-OBC2) model and a salt concentration = 0.15M.

 Of note, the recommended GLYCAM force fields are: * "leaprc.GLYCAM_06j-1" (Compatible with amber12SB and later),